qiime2/amplicon-docs/docs/explanations/getting-started.md

 The [QIIME 2 Forum](https://forum.qiime2.org) is where you can get free technical support and connect with other microbiome researchers.
 We look forward to seeing you there!

+[^tutorial-interfaces]: Transitioning all of our tutorials to provide instructions for different interfaces is a work in progress (as of 26 February 2025).
+ In the meantime, some may include only command line instructions.

 [^developing-plugins]: If you become interested in building and distributing your own QIIME 2 plugins, for marker gene or any other type of analysis, you can refer to our developer manual, [Developing with QIIME 2](https://develop.qiime2.org).